FlaxEngine/FlaxDocs/manual/release-notes/0_5/index.md

 * `-intel` - hints to use Intel GPU if available
 * `-mononolog` - enables advanced debugging for Mono runtime

-Additionally, the startup command-line arguments are exposed to C# API via `Application.CommandLine` for your applications.
+Additionally, the startup command-line arguments are exposed to C# API via `Platform.CommandLine` for your applications.

 ### New material nodes